apache/flink/docs/dev/table/common.md

 #### Connector Tables

 It is also possible to create a `TABLE` as known from relational databases from a [connector]({{ site.baseurl }}/dev/table/connect.html) declaration.
 The connector describes the external system that stores the data of a table.
-Storage systems such as Apacha Kafka or a regular file system can be declared here.
+Storage systems such as Apache Kafka or a regular file system can be declared here.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">